-I’ve written posts in the past to help tell apart edible plants from poisonous ones, such as this one on hemlock and cow parsley and this one about foxgloves.
-This time I want to look at hogweed and giant hogweed.
-Nicola and I eat a lot of hogweed (Heracleum sphondylium) at this time of year, the smell of it cooking is just wonderful.
+Nicola and I eat a lot of common hogweed (Heracleum sphondylium) at this time of year, the smell of it cooking is just wonderful.
 I like it with eggs, in an omelette or a quiche topped with a little blue cheese.
 We also have it griddled, a bit like asparagus, with olives and some chilli flakes, which is delicious.

-The sap of giant hogweed contains photosensitising furanocoumarins which can cause phytophotodermatitis, or in short nasty burns to your skin when combined with sunlight, and if it gets in your eyes can result in blindness.
+The sap of giant hogweed contains photosensitising furanocoumarins which can cause phytophotodermatitis, or in short, nasty burns to your skin when combined with sunlight, and if it gets in your eyes can result in blindness.

 Leaves